 Coronavirus FAQs and Service Updates

-Your other waste collections (black bin and recycling) will be continuing as normal.
+Your waste collections are currently continuing as normal.

 Please continue to ensure that your bin is at the property boundary by 7am on your normal collection date.